 The defossilization of industry and transport is an important building block for climate protection and resource conservation.
-Through product innovations that reduce the pollutant emissions of internal combustion engines by up to 90 percent or heating solutions that do not affect the range of e-vehicles, we are contributing to the clean and quiet mobility of the future.
-Hydrogen technology is an important option for climate-neutral energy generation.
+Through product innovations that reduce the pollutant emissions of internal combustion engines by up to 90 percent or heating solutions that do not affect the range of e‑vehicles, we are contributing to the clean and quiet mobility of the future.
+Hydrogen technology is an important option for climate‑neutral energy generation.
 Our components increase the performance level of fuel cell systems in mobile and stationary applications.
-For 2025, our goal is to generate 47 percent of our net sales independently of the passenger car combustion engine.
+We are working towards our goal of generating 50 percent of our net sales independently of the passenger car combustion engine.
 Today, we are already at 48 percent – an important step for the future.

 In order to make innovations available to a broad market as quickly as possible, Eberspächer is increasingly relying on modern development and production methods.
 All the processes of the company are becoming increasingly digitized.
 Entry into production with real parts and components can take place later in the product creation cycle.
 This minimizes the use of resources for the production of prototypes and test series in a sustainable way.

 Optimized combustion engines and hybrid drives will play a very important role in the mobility transition that is about to take place because they can reduce emissions even further.
 Purem by Eberspächer takes various approaches to reducing pollutant emissions.
 One is the active heating of certain components of the emission control system.
 The Active Heating product family’s solutions allow, for example, pollutant emissions to be reduced by up to 90 percent.
 Components for fuel cell systems and the hydrogen engine expand the portfolio for future drive technologies.